everx-labs/ton-labs-contracts/solidity/depool/README.md

 tonos-cli depool --addr 0:3187b4d738d69776948ca8543cb7d250c042d7aad1e0aa244d247531590b9147 donor vesting --wallet 0:255a3ad9dfa8aa4f3481856aafc7d79f47d50205190bd56147138740e9b177f3 --donor 0:279afdbd7b2cbf9e65a5d204635a8630aec2baec60916ffdc9c79a09d2d2893d --sign "deal hazard oak major glory meat robust teach crush plastic point edge"
 ```

 Not the whole stake is available to the beneficiary at once.
 Instead it is split into parts and the next part of stake becomes available to the beneficiary (is transformed into beneficiary's ordinary stake) at the end of the round that coincides with the end of the next withdrawal period.
 Rewards from vesting stake are always added to the beneficiary's ordinary stake.
-To withdraw these funds, beneficiary should use one of the withdrawal functions.
+To withdraw these funds, beneficiary should use one of the [withdrawal functions](#withdraw-stakes).

-Please note, that the vesting stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one vesting stake where validator wallet is beneficiary, the stake should exceed validatorAssurance*2.
-Similarly, to ensure any vesting stake is accepted, make sure it exceeds minStake *2.
+Please note, that the vesting stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one vesting stake where validator wallet is beneficiary, the stake should exceed `validatorAssurance`*2.
+Similarly, to ensure any vesting stake is accepted, make sure it exceeds `minStake` *2.

 **Vesting for validator beneficiaries is subject to additional rules:** At the end of every withdrawal period, the part of the vesting stake to be released is divided proportionally into 2 parts - for rounds in this period when DePool successfully completed validation and received a reward (without slashing) and for rounds when DePool missed elections or was slashed.
-The portion of the stake corresponding to the successful rounds is sent to the validator, while the portion corresponding to the failed rounds is returned to the vesting stake owner.
-For example, if there were 100 rounds within the withdrawal period, and DePool successfully completed 80 of them, missed elections in 5 more and was slashed in the remaining 15, the validator will receive 80% of the unlocked part of the vesting stake, and the stake owner will get back 20% of it.
+The portion of the stake corresponding to the successful rounds is sent to the validator, while the portion corresponding to the failed rounds is returned to the vesting stake donor.
+For example, if there were 100 rounds within the withdrawal period, and DePool successfully completed 80 of them, missed elections in 5 more and was slashed in the remaining 15, the validator will receive 80% of the unlocked part of the vesting stake, and the stake donor will get back 20% of it.

-Donor uses the following command to make a vesting stake:
+**Donor uses the following command to make a vesting stake:**

 ```bash
 tonos-cli depool [--addr <depool_address>] stake vesting [--wallet <msig_address>] --value <number> --total <days> --withdrawal <days> --beneficiary <address> [--sign <key_file or seed_phrase>]